-The academy take E-Safety very seriously and work hard to ensure that students are given all the information they need to stay safe in a technology rich world.
+The academy takes E-Safety very serious and works hard to ensure that students are given all the information they need to stay safe in a technology rich world.
 There are a number of resources below to help keep you safe online.

 Growing up online

 As your child grows and becomes more independent, it is only natural that they take this independence online.
 In our teenage years we explore, try new things and sometimes push boundaries and take risks, this is a part of growing up.
 With all of the potential that the online world and new technology offers, young people now have access to huge opportunities.
 They use technology to express themselves, explore, and be creative; it has changed the way they communicate.
 The internet has changed all of our lives, and your child has grown up during this change.
 Many of the things that confuse, baffle or even scare us, are part of the everyday for them.
 For many of us, this can all be a bit too much.
 Whether you’re a technophobe or a technophile, it’s still likely that you’ll be playing catch-up with the way your child is using the internet.

 Put things into a real life context.
 For example, would you let your children be in a crowd of unknown adults who may be swearing, using sexual innuendos or other things inappropriate for children to see and hear?